valjean-framework/valjean/doc/src/devs/linting.rst

 Note the ``E402`` error code, which matches :command:`flake8`'s output message.
 Now :command:`flake8` will see the annotation and will not complain any more.

+At the time of writing, both :mod:`valjean` and the unit tests are :command:`flake8`-clean.

 :command:`pylint`
 -----------------

-The :command:`pylint` linter is much more aggressive than :command:`flake8`.
-At the time of writing, :mod:`valjean` is :command:`flake8`-clean, but not :command:`pylint`-clean.
+The :command:`pylint` linter is much more aggressive than :command:`flake8`; it seems to have very clear (albeit configurable) ideas about what your variable names should and should not be, how many public methods your classes should have...
+At the time of writing, :mod:`valjean` is :command:`pylint`-clean, but the tests are not.

 .. todo::

-   Fix the :command:`pylint` warnings.
+   Fix the :command:`pylint` warnings in the unit tests.